stefvanbuuren/starter-academic/content/publication/schonbeck-2013/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'The world’s tallest nation has stopped growing taller: the height of Dutch children from 1955 to 2009'
+title: 'The world’s tallest nation has stopped growing taller: The height of Dutch children from 1955 to 2009'
 subtitle: ''
 summary: ''